 However, as with many things in nutrition, there may be a difference between a naturally occurring substance and a synthetic one.
 For example, some studies demonstrate that inorganic nitrate consumption (like in bacon) may lead to the formation of carcinogenic N-nitrosamines (16, 17).

 But significantly, even if you believe that nitrosamines in bacon can be a concern, research shows that vitamin C inhibits the conversion of nitrate to nitrosamine (18).
-So, eating some leafy greens with your bacon could be a good bet if you have any concerns.

 Perhaps the most important point is cooking temperature.
 Studies show that frying bacon at 210°F results in no nitrosamine formation.